 - Level 1 Quoted prices in active markets for identical assets or liabilities.
 Level 1 assets include bank time deposits, mutual funds and U.S. Treasury securities that are traded in an active exchange market.
 Includes money market funds. - Level 2 Observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
 Includes US government securities and corporate bonds.
 When quoted market prices are unobservable, we obtain pricing information from an independent pricing vendor.
 The pricing vendor uses various pricing models for each asset class that are consistent with what other market participants would use.
 The inputs and assumptions to the model of the pricing vendor are derived from market observable sources including: benchmark yields, reported trades, broker/dealer quotes, issuer spreads, benchmark securities, bids, offers, and other market-related data.
-Since many fixed income securities do not trade on a daily basis, the methodology of the pricing vendor uses available information as applicable such as benchmark curves, benchmarking of like security.
+Since many fixed income securities do not trade on a daily basis, the methodology of the pricing vendor uses available information as applicable such as benchmark curves, benchmarking of like securities, sector groupings, and matrix pricing.
+The pricing vendor considers all available market observable inputs in determining the evaluation for a security.
 Thus, certain securities may not be priced using quoted prices, but rather determined from market observable information.
 These investments are included in Level 2 and primarily comprise our portfolio of corporate and government fixed income securities.
-Additionally included in Level 2 are interest rate swap agreements which are valued using a mid-market valuation model.
+Additionally included in Level 2 are interest rate swap agreements which are valued using a midmarket valuation model.